 Positional Plagiocephaly / Flat Head Syndrome

 The London Orthotic Consultancy (LOC) has more than a decade of experience in treating babies with positional plagiocephaly, commonly known as ‘flat head syndrome’.
-We offer a FREE, no obligation, initial consultation, during which our specialist clinician will establish whether your baby has positional plagiocephaly and how severe it is.
+We offer a FREE, no obligation, initial consultation for babies aged 3 months and upwards, during which our specialist clinician will establish whether your baby has positional plagiocephaly and how severe it is.
 We will provide advice about re-positioning techniques that may help to resolve the condition naturally.

 In cases of moderate to severe plagiocephaly, cranial remoulding therapy with the LOCband has proven to be very effective at normalising head shape.
 The LOCband has been designed and perfected by our own clinicians after years of personal experience in treating positional plagiocephaly.
 Each LOCband is manufactured individually for each baby, according to our clinician’s exact measurements and specifications.
 Baby helmets like the LOCband have been used for over 25 years to treat babies with flat heads.